mtkennerly/gfmarkup-vscode/README.md

 ## Settings

 * `gfmarkup.autoScan`
-  * The default is `false`, but you can set this to `true` to make the extension automatically start scanning for markup files without running the scan command.
+  * The default is `true`, meaning the extension will automatically start scanning for markup files (`;format:gf-markup`) without you having to run the scan command.
+You can set this to `false` to require either manual scanning or a matching file extension (`.gfm.txt`).